nanome-ai/plugin-vault/README.md

   The url of the Gotenberg service to use for conversion.
 Defaults to `http://vault-converter:3000` for use inside Docker.
 Example: `-c http://localhost:3000`

+- `--enable-auth`

+  Enables enforced authentication, preventing users from accessing files in the Web UI unless they are logged in.

 - `-k days` or `--keep-files-days days`

   Automatically delete files that haven't been accessed in a given number of days.
 Example: to delete untouched files after 2 weeks: `-k 14`